spacemeshos/testnet-guide/ffnet.md

 6. Proceed to setup smeshing and your wallet.
 [Follow this guide](/guide/setup) for step by step instructions.

 ## Getting some Smesh
+You should start getting your first smeshing rewards in 24-48 hours from the time you finish the setup.

-You can request Smesh from the App by pasting your account address from your wallet in the [ffnet discord channel](https://discord.gg/KyyQKst).
-This should allow you to create coin transactions before you get any smeshing rewards.
-You should start getting rewards in 48 hours.
+You can also request some Smesh from the Tap by copyiing and pasting your account address from your wallet screen into the [ffnet discord channel](https://discord.gg/KyyQKst).
+This should allow you to execute coin transactions before you got any smeshing rewards.

 ## How long will this net run?
 Until we soft launch the open Spacemesh testnet.